A QUALIFIED MEMBER OF (BACP) THE BRITISH ASSOCIATION OF COUNSELLORS AND PSYCHOTHERAPISTS TO ENSURE YOUR SAFETY.

 Of course, this is not the case for all men and it's important not to stereotype.
 As as a male therapist, I am pleased to offer my integrative (more than one type of counselling modality) therapy.
 For example: at times there is a great benefit and a need delving into the past, subconscious and particularly if there has been a trauma or traumas.

-Focused Minds Counselling Services is an online counselling platform that aims to compassionately revolutionise acceptance for men over the age of 17 years old, to communicate their concerns and mental health issues to me as an online therapist in confidence.
+Focused Minds Counselling Services is an online counselling platform that aims to compassionately revolutionise acceptance for males over the age of 16 years of age, to communicate their concerns and mental health issues to me as an online therapist in confidence.

 In considering a therapeutic approach (modality of therapy), negative views of masculinity should be weighed against evidence showing that masculinity is associated with men’s mental health and wellbeing.
 This has been found in relation to self-esteem (Burkley et al., 2016), a positive mindset (Barry et al., 2020) and being protective against suicidality (Mansdotter et al., 2009).
 Masculinity can also help men to cope with depression (Krumm et al., 2017)